davidchang/davidandsuzi.com/about.md

 David tweets as [@davidchizzle](https://twitter.com/davidchizzle), codes on Github as [davidchang](https://github.com/davidchang), has a [Facebook](https://www.facebook.com/dchang.me), and puts career related things on [LinkedIn](https://www.linkedin.com/in/davidchizzle/).
 He got his start with content publishing in high school on Xanga, but that is far too embarrassing to link here.
 You can email him at dchang.me@gmail.com.

-He currently works as a front end engineer at Facebook; past companies include TUNE and Amazon.
+He currently works as a front end engineer at Airbnb; past companies include Facebook, TUNE, and Amazon.

 Technologies he enjoys: